 We have built a search engine that helps you find items that you want to buy online, and we connect you directly to the shops and brands selling those items.
 This helps you to keep your purchasing dollars closer to home, and discover new shops and brands that you would like to support directly.

-With an index of over 100 million products from more than 100,000 shops and brands you are sure to find just about anything that you are shopping for online.
+With an index of over 100 million products from more than 100,000 shops and brands, Vendazzo is truly a viable alternative to Amazon.
 We can find you everything from groceries to fine art, from housewares to autoparts, and everything in between.

 While we can not guarantee the actual location of all the shops that we index, we continue to develop processes that will verify the seller’s location so that we can help you find products closer to you.